michaelkotrous/form477-panels/README.md

 You will also notice that the `crosssection` directory is populated with Stata dta files for each merged cross-section of Form 477/ACS data, as well as various Stata log files with merger summaries and the like.

 ## Replicating Research
-[Kotrous and Bailey (2021)](https://www.thecgo.org/research/broadband-speeds-in-fibered-markets-an-empirical-analysis/) analyzes a panel for 2014 - 2018 that samples 25 percent of U.S. Census tracts at random.
-A [previous release](https://github.com/michaelkotrous/form477-panels/tree/v.1.0.1) of this repo provides the version of code, and links to archives of the source files, used for that paper.
+The 1.1.0 release of this repository can be used to replicate the dataset and econometric results of a forthcoming article by Kotrous and Bailey in the _Journal of Information Policy_.

+The [1.0.1 release](https://github.com/michaelkotrous/form477-panels/tree/v.1.0.1) can be used to replicate [Kotrous and Bailey (2021)](https://www.thecgo.org/research/broadband-speeds-in-fibered-markets-an-empirical-analysis/), a working paper released by the Center for Growth and Opportunity in Jan.
+2021.
+That working paper analyzes a panel for 2014 - 2018 that samples 25 percent of U.S. Census tracts at random.
 The seed for replicating that sample is `5663451`.
 To draw a different sample of tracts, edit the seed on line 35 of `scripts/append-random.do`.

 ## Supporting the Project
 Collecting the data took considerable effort, and storing the source files and allowing you to retrieve them is not free.
 If you use or enjoy this repository, I would appreciate you [buying me a beer](https://paypal.me/michaelkotrous)! 🍺